Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 The Design Of Your Sun Hat And The Protection You Get

 The amount of protection provided for different areas of your face can vary.
-Protecting your nose, forehead, cheeks, neck, and ears will vary significantly depending upon the type of hat and the design.
+Protecting your nose, forehead, cheeks, neck, and ears will vary significantly depending on the type of hat and the design.

 For example, broad-brimmed hats for adults with a brim of 3 inches or more do a better job of shading more of your facial areas than baseball caps.

 Caps provide reasonable protection to the scalp, as long as the fabric is tightly woven.
-Your forehead and nose also get protected fairly well, but there is almost no protection to your neck and ears.
-Then there is the “Key Hole” the adjustment strap makes.
+Your forehead and nose also get protected fairly well, but there is almost no protection for your neck and ears.
+Then there is the “Keyhole” the adjustment strap makes.

 Awareness of how you are exposing your skin to the dangers of the sun will help you make better decisions for protecting yourself.
 Covering your skin during the hotter times of the day is so important.
 This will pay off with healthier skin and fewer skin cancers as you go through life.